kerimkosem/my-javascript-projects/README.md

 # My Javascript Projects
-These are the exercises projects that I made using javascript
+These are the exercise projects that I made using javascript